 Andrew Morton, who wrote a biography about Princess Diana called Diana: Her True Story ($9.35, Amazon), revealed in his book that Charles wanted to call the boys Albert and Arthur.
 "I chose William and Harry, but Charles did the rest," Diana said.
 "He wanted Albert and Arthur, and I said no — too old!"

-Fortunately, and obviously, Diana won out, but Prince Charles still found a way to insert his preferences.
+In the end, Diana obviously won out.
+However, Prince Charles still found a way to insert his preferences.
 Prince William's full name is William Arthur Philip Louis, and Prince Harry's full name is Henry Charles Albert David.
 (Yes, Prince Harry's real name isn't Harry!)